AssiKalle/Backbone_ThIWert/Project_Planning.md

 An AKO Project by Gin Havana and AssiKalle

 ## 1. Planning:
 **1. Goal:**
-The goal is to create a stable network radio connection from the HS-Nordhausen to the ThiWert.
+The goal for this project is to create a stable network radio connection between the HS-Nordhausen and the ThIWert.

 ***1.1.
 Conditions and requirements:***
 1.1.1.
 Main consideration: